open-toolchain/tekton-catalog/communication/README.md

 # Post to Slack task helper
-This Task sends a message to the Slack channel(s) integrated to your [Continuous Delivery toolchain](https://cloud.ibm.com/docs/services/ContinuousDelivery?topic=ContinuousDelivery-integrations#slack).
+This Task posts a message to the Slack channel(s) integrated to your [Continuous Delivery toolchain](https://cloud.ibm.com/docs/services/ContinuousDelivery?topic=ContinuousDelivery-integrations#slack).

 The task retrieves the Slack integration(s) as set in your Toolchain, filtered on the Slack domain (if passed as parameter) and post the message to the corresponding channel(s).